Withdrawal, Leaves of Absence, and Dismissal from the College

 If a student withdrew from the College while on academic probation or was dismissed for academic reasons, the application will be forwarded to the Committee on Academic Standards for review.
 Students must indicate in writing how the problem that led to probation or dismissal has been resolved or addressed.

-In the case of a voluntary withdrawal for medical/psychological reasons, or any administrative withdrawal under this policy related to a physical or mental health condition, the student must submit a written progress assessment from a treating health professional as part of their request for reinstatement.
-Kalamazoo College Health Services and/or Counseling Services may require a release from the student to discuss current treatment and follow-up needs with the treating health professional, in order to assess whether the student is qualified and ready to return to the College and whether the College can provide the follow-up care needed to maintain the student’s enrollment.
+In the case of a voluntary withdrawal for medical/psychological reasons, or any administrative withdrawal under this policy related to a physical or mental health condition, the student must submit a Health Care Provider Report from a treating health professional as part of their request for reinstatement.
+Kalamazoo College Student Health Center and/or Counseling Center may require a release from the student to discuss current treatment and follow-up needs with the treating health professional, in order to assess whether the student is qualified and ready to return to the College and whether the College can provide the follow-up care needed to maintain the student's enrollment.
 Kalamazoo Health and Counseling professionals will review this information and recommend to the Dean of Students or designee approval (with or without conditions of treatment, education, counseling, or other) or denial of the reinstatement.

-After consulting with College health professionals and/or other appropriate College officials as necessary to facilitate an informed decision, the Dean of Students, with the approval of the Committee on Academic Standards if necessary, will make the final decision about reinstatement.
-In all cases, in order to return to Kalamazoo College, a student’s financial account must be in good standing and any enrollment fees paid.
+After consulting with College health professionals and/or other appropriate College officials as necessary to facilitate an informed decision, the Dean of Students or designee will make the final decision about reinstatement.
+In all cases, in order to return to Kalamazoo College, a student's financial account must be in good standing and any enrollment fees paid.